 Fresh Resources for Web Designers and Developers (March 2020)

 It’s time again for us to share fresh resources with our fellow web developers.
-In this round, we’ve got some great new tools from big names in the tech industry including Microsoft, Github, and JetBrains.
+In this round, we have some great new tools from big names in the tech industry, including Microsoft, GitHub, and JetBrains.

-We also have a number of high-quality JavaScript libraries to create Flowchart, data grid, and a calendar, and a PHP library that makes it easy to perform an HTTP request.
+We also have several high-quality JavaScript libraries for creating flowcharts, data grids, and calendars, as well as a PHP library that simplifies HTTP requests.
 So without further ado, let’s jump in to see the full list.

 Jetbrains Mono